Inhale – sculpture

 The four main pollutant emissions from diesel engines are carbon monoxide-CO, hydrocarbons-HC, particulate matter-PM and nitrogen oxides-NOx.
 Diesel soot particles, emitted from vehicles, are composed primarily of black carbon but also contain other substances, such as metal from brake pads and silicate from the roads.

-The diesel soot sculpture will enable the public to ask:
+The diesel soot sculpture enables the public to ask:

 - What are the human health implications of air pollution?